 The transformation of a disparity map to a set of 3D points requires knowledge of the disparity-to-depth mapping matrix Q, which is computed during camera calibration and transmitted by the SP1 along with each disparity map.

+Figure 9: Example for (a) left camera image and corresponding disparity map.

 The 3D location $\begin{pmatrix} x & y & z \end{pmatrix}^T$ of a point with image coordinates (u, v) and disparity d can be reconstructed as follows: